 Don’t let your WiFi connection and internet speed cause unnecessary frustrations in your day-to-day.
-We’ll help you boost your WiFi signal to get the most out of your internet connection with some simple tricks — no aluminum foil needed.
+We’ll help you boost your WiFi signal to get the most out of your internet connection with some simple tricks.

 Are you paying top dollar for fast internet speeds that aren’t reflected in your wireless connection’s performance?
 Before you blame your ISP for slow internet, it’s important to understand the difference between internet and WiFi.
 The internet is an infrastructure that connects millions of computers and databases around the world, while WiFi is a wireless network that connects your devices to the internet.

-Try an internet speed test to make sure you’re getting the internet speed you’re currently paying for with your plan.
+Run a wifi speed test from TestMySpeed to make sure you’re getting the internet speed you’re currently paying for with your plan.
 If not, contact your internet service provider and find a plan that better suits your lifestyle, or discover other ISPs available in your area.

 How to Boost Your WiFi Signal for Faster Speeds

 With these four simple tips, we’ll help you reclaim your high-performing WiFi so you can get the most out of your internet plan.

 Where you place your router and the surrounding furniture have a great impact on WiFi signal strength.
 If you live in a one-story home, place your router in the center of your home and elevated off the floor.
 WiFi signals travel all directions, including downward, so placing your router on the floor will hinder signal performance.
 If you live in a multi-story home, place your router on the top level because it’s easier for WiFi signals to travel downward than upward.